EnriqueVilchezL/git_workshop/git_basics/docs/lessons/what_is_git.en.md

 - 💾 **Save Your Work** – Git keeps versions of your files so you don’t lose anything.
 - 🧑‍🤝‍🧑 **Work With Others** – You and your friends can work on the same thing without stepping on each other’s toes.
 - 🧪 **Try New Things Safely** – Test out new ideas without breaking your main work.
 - 🛠️ **Undo Mistakes** – Oops!
 Made a mistake?
 Git can take you back to how things were before.
+Git takes a little **snapshot** 📸 of your project every time you tell it to
 - 📜 **See a History of Changes** – Know who changed what and when.

 ---